 The 50 members of Community Board 2 are appointed by Borough President Eric L. Adams, half in consultation with the City Council members whose districts overlap with the community district.
 Council Member Stephen Levin, representing the 33rd Council District, recommends ten members to the Borough President and Council Member Laurie Cumbo, serving the 35th Council District, recommends 15.
 The membership is divided into two classes of 25, which serve two-year terms.

 The application to become a member is available on the Borough President's website.

 Download a new member application

 Section VIII of the by-laws of Community Board 2 sets forth the process for the election of officers.
-On December 11, 2013, the community board elected its officers for calendar year 2014, as follows:
+The elected officers for calendar year 2015, as follows:

 - Shirley A. Mc Rae — Chairperson